AndyDoering/Retro-2023/Part-1.md

     - TIP 4: Always be mindful of your hand placement once the display is installed, as you will be tempted to put pressure or select force on areas of the screen and case while trying to snuggly fit things, and you don't want to tweak and break the display.
 Most issues I read about online of people breaking their screens came from flexing the screens in some manner while reattaching the ribbon cable, installing the screen, assembling the shell, etc.

     The last bit of housekeeping to do was add Kapton tape to the back of the PCB, over the cartridge pins, and also over the screen ribbon.
-This is more precautionary than anything, and you can't see any of it in the final assembly, but I like to air on the side of caution.
+This is more precautionary than anything, and you can't see any of it in the final assembly, but I like to err on the side of caution.
 I also added in the buttons, membranes, and turned over the PCB back into the case front, tucking the additional wires down into the side of the case.

     The kit advises that you set the potentiometer on the USB-Charging kit daughterboard to 50%.
 This is accomplished by rotating the metal top portion of the variable resistor listed in the install guide.
 I think I settled on half a turn clockwise if I recall.
 The instructions don't state how to adjust this setting as part of `Step 4`, so hopefully this saves you some searching.
 A pair of hobbyist tweezers made quick work of it.